GrossfieldLab/loos/INSTALL.md

 the basic compiler tools installed (i.e. g++).
 You will need to install scons, boost, and atlas:

+    sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python-devel swig python2-numpy python2-scipy

+LOOS/PyLOOS only supports Python 2, so you must specify which version of numpy and scipy to use for Fedora 24.
+For Fedora 23 and older, use the following:

-    sudo dnf install scons boost-devel atlas-devel netcdf-devel python-devel swig numpy scipy
+    sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python-devel swig numpy scipy

-In Fedora 24, python2 and python3 are both supported, and the package names have been changed to reflect that.
-As a result, "numpy" should instead be "python2-numpy" and "scipy" should be "python2-scipy".
+### Documentation

+To build the documentation, you will also require doxygen and graphviz,

+   sudo dnf install doxygen graphviz

 ---